DeimzMilos2048/setup-environment-Deimz489/README.md

 #### 2\.
 Start the Client

 In a new terminal window, navigate to the `Client` directory and install its dependencies.
-Then, start the React development server.
+Then, start the React development server which is mariadb.

 ```bash
 cd Client